Our Mission

 Leadership & Staff

-At Lower Depth Theatre, we believe that meaningful and long lasting change begins and persists with a strong leadership team whose racial, ethnic and gender identities accurately reflect the communities we are uplifting.
+At Lower Depth Theatre, we believe that meaningful and long-lasting change begins and persists with a strong leadership team whose racial, ethnic, and gender identities accurately reflect the communities we are uplifting.
 We are led by a BIPOC Artistic Director, and our Artistic Associates are 50% women-identifying and 100% BIPOC.
 A BIPOC woman-identifying Board President helms our board.
-Our leadership team and our staff are racially and ethnically diverse, which creates an environment where most of the communities we serve are represented in decision-making processes.
-We are also a multigenerational company (currently comprising four generations) which allows us to continuously challenge our current values and invite emerging perspectives into our company’s programming initiatives.
+Additionally, our Company Manager, a BIPOC woman-identifying staff member, plays a crucial role in our operations.
+Our leadership team and staff are racially and ethnically diverse, which creates an environment where most of the communities we serve are represented in decision-making processes.
+We are also a multigenerational company, which allows us to continuously challenge our current values and invite emerging perspectives into our company’s programming initiatives.

 Our Team